bertofurth/Seagate-Central-Debian/README.md

 Login to the Seagate Central's web based management tool as an admin level user.

-If you don't already know the unit's IP address then take a note of it as it will be needed later in the procedure.
+Make sure you know the unit's IP address as it will be needed later in the procedure.
 You can find the unit's IP address by navigating to the "Settings" tab, opening the "Advanced" folder and selecting "Lan".
 The unit's IP address should be shown.

 To start upgrading the unit navigate to the "Settings" tab, open the "Advanced" folder and select "Firmware Update".